The #1 Thing You Can Do This Year for Better Health

 Look at what you eat in a day and see where you can add a little more fiber here and there, or make an ingredient swap—white to brown rice, white pasta to whole-wheat—for an instant boost.

 Soup is a favorite for many, especially in the colder winter months.
 Thankfully, lots of delicious soups already have plenty of fiber-rich ingredients.
-Take the vegetable soup pictured above for instance—loaded with 7 different veggies, plus beans, 1 serving alone delivers 8 grams of fiber, which is close to 1/3 of what you need in a day.
+Take the vegetable soup pictured above, for instance—loaded with seven different veggies, plus beans, one serving alone delivers 8 grams of fiber, which is close to one-third of what you need in a day.
 Serve that with a piece of whole-wheat baguette topped with hummus and you'll up your fiber even more.

 With the year we've had, comfort foods have been at the top of everyone's list.
-And unlike restrictive diets, you don't need to give them up in order to eat more fiber!
-This Spaghetti with Quick Meat Sauce has 10 grams of fiber per serving, thanks largely to whole-wheat pasta in place of white, and could have even more if you served it with a side salad topped with seeds.
-And this mouthwatering Slab Chicken Potpie delivers 8 grams of fiber per serving, from whole-wheat pie crust rather than white and convenient frozen veggies.
+And unlike with restrictive diets, you don't need to give them up in order to eat more fiber!
+This Spaghetti with Quick Meat Sauce has 9 grams of fiber per serving, thanks largely to whole-wheat pasta in place of white, and could have even more if you served it with a side salad topped with seeds.
+And this mouthwatering Slab Chicken Potpie delivers 8 grams of fiber per serving, from whole-wheat pie crust rather than white, and convenient frozen veggies.
 Add a side dish and you get even more.

-A fan of oatmeal in the morning?
-Stir in some chia seeds—just two tablespoons add an extra 7 grams of fiber.
+Are you a fan of oatmeal in the morning?
+Stir in some chia seeds—just 2 tablespoons add an extra 7 grams of fiber.

 Opt for ready-to-use items to cut down on prep time

-Pictured Recipe: Salsa Black Bean Burgers
+Pictured Recipe: Salsa-Black Bean Burgers

 From the produce section, think peeled and cubed butternut squash and other pre-prepped veggies (the chopped onion, carrot and celery combination is the perfect starter for a tasty soup or casserole), pre-washed greens, baby carrots, peeled and cored pineapple and fruit salad.
 All of these items take the prep work out of the way, so all that's left to do is eat!

-This extends to other sections of the stores as well.
+This extends to other sections of the grocery store as well.
 Who has time to spend 40 minutes waiting for brown rice to cook every night?
-Or to soak dried beans the night before using them.
-That's where items like pre-cooked packages of whole grains and lentils and canned beans come in handy when you need some fiber, quick.
+Or to soak dried beans the night before using them?
+That's where items like packages of precooked whole grains and lentils and canned beans come in handy when you need some fiber, quick.

 The freezer section is also your friend.
-Frozen fruit make morning smoothies a breeze, frozen veggies can be combined with your brown rice for a quick stir-fry and you can also find things like bean-based veggie burgers, falafel and whole-wheat pizza dough.
+Frozen fruit makes morning smoothies a breeze, frozen veggies can be combined with your brown rice for a quick stir-fry, and you can also find things like bean-based veggie burgers, falafel and whole-wheat pizza dough.

 Load up at snack time